Submitting your thesis

 Permission to exceed the page and word limits

 Should you need to exceed your word/page limit you must seek approval from the Director of Graduate Studies in your department.
-You and your supervisor must submit a letter requesting approval, giving reasons why it is necessary to exceed the limit.
-This must be submitted to the Graduate Office, 9 Parks Road.
+You and your supervisor must submit a letter/email requesting approval, giving reasons why it is necessary to exceed the limit.
+This must be sent to the MPLS Graduate Office.

 It is your responsibility to ensure your thesis has been adequately proof-read before it is submitted.
 Your supervisor may alert you if they feel further proof-reading is needed, but it is not their job to do the proof-reading for you.
 You should proof-read your own work, as this is an essential skill in the academic writing process.
 However, for longer pieces of work it is considered acceptable for students to seek the help of a third party for proof-reading.
 Such third parties can be professional proof-readers, fellow students, friends or family members (students should bear in mind the terms of any agreements with an outside body or sponsor governing supply of confidential material or the disclosure of research results described in the thesis).
 Proof-reading assistance may also be provided as a reasonable adjustment for disability.
 Your thesis may be rejected by the examiners if it has not been adequately proof-read.